seyhajin/webgpu-wasm-c/readme.md

 e.g. : launch `python3 -m http.server` and open web browser to `localhost:8000`.

-**TIP**: Use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in Visual Studio Code to open the HTML file.
+> [!TIP] Use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in Visual Studio Code to open the HTML file.
 This extension will update automatically page in real-time when you rebuild the example.

 ## Prerequisites